 Extra Dark Brownies with Coffee Mascarpone Frosting

-Wintry days call for not-too-sweet brownies with a tangy-creamy coffee kick.
-These brownies are naturally gluten-free thanks to hazelnut flour, which adds the subtlest suggestion of earthiness.
-(But if you don’t have hazelnut flour on hand, you can substitute the same amount of all-purpose or whole-wheat flour and get equally delicious results.)
-The generous coif of coffee-mascarpone frosting spread atop the brownies is slightly tangy and light as a cloud, and the dusting of cocoa powder ups the elegance factor.
+Wintry days call for not-too-sweet brownies with a tangy an creamy coffee kick.
+These Extra Dark Brownies are naturally free of gluten thanks to hazelnut flour, which adds a subtle suggestion of earthiness.
+(But if you don’t have hazelnut flour on hand, you can substitute the same amount of all-purpose or whole wheat flour and get equally delicious results.)
+The generous coif of Coffee Mascarpone Frosting spread atop the brownies is slightly tangy and light as a cloud, and the dusting of cocoa powder ups the elegance factor.

 Print